Guidance for parents – Contingency Planning at Hamstreet – Updated January 2022

-All adults and children over primary age must wear a face covering whilst on the school site.
+All adults and children over primary age must wear a face covering whilst in communal areas on the school site.
 Staff are not required to wear a face mask when teaching in class as this will hinder effective communication.

 Enhanced cleaning, including cleaning frequently touched surfaces

 A cleaning schedule has been put in place that ensures cleaning is enhanced and includes: